We started Bond to build an API platform to expand banking services to the consumer apps we use everyday, transforming banking on a massive scale.

 I first met Michael at Canaan when he got in touch to talk about an API concept and broader investment thesis he’d been formulating: “Twilio for banking,” he called it.
 I immediately understood the vision: build a fintech layer for technology companies to plug-in to the backend of banks, removing the friction of them trying to do this on their own.

-Looking at tech companies that have been able to connect to the banking sector on their own, companies like Square, Lyft and ScaleFactor validate this model for many more brands in the future.
+Looking at tech companies that have been able to connect to the banking sector on their own, companies like Square and Lyft validate this model for many more brands in the future.

 The data being generated by app users is powerful.
 Square knows their customers’ businesses better than anyone — granular daily sales, average purchase size, percentage of repeat business, location, everything.
 These data-driven digital networks provide feedback loops to improve operations, refine customer experiences, identify and mitigate risks and create market differentiation.